emmaeng680/schwabapiapp/README.md

 ### Deployment

-Bumping the version number in `setup.py` will automatically trigger a deployment that must be approved by itsjafer@.
+Bumping the version number in `setup.py` will automatically trigger a deployment that must be approved by @emmaeng680.